-^{} includes completions in 20/21 (775 dwellings)
+^{} includes completions in 20/21 (775 dwellings) and completions in 21/22 (766 dwellings)

-Area/Settlement Number of dwellings with planning permission in the Housing Trajectory at 1/12/2021
+Area/Settlement Number of dwellings with extant planning permission in the Housing Trajectory at 1/04/22

-Worksop (including DPD area) 1300
+Worksop (including DPD area) 1114

-Retford 815
+Retford 715

-Harworth & Bircotes 1799
+Harworth & Bircotes 2006

-Large Rural Settlements 1218
+Large Rural Settlements 1063

-Small Rural Settlements 1167
+Small Rural Settlements 1053

-Other Villages/Countryside 48
+Other Villages/Countryside 44

-TOTAL 6347
+TOTAL 5995

-Table 5: Number of dwellings with planning permission by sub-area at 1/12/2021
+Table 5: Number of dwellings with planning permission by sub-area at 1/04/2022

-- 3.6 With regard to sites with planning permission as at 1st December 2021 the supply in Bassetlaw Housing Trajectory is currently 6347 dwellings.
-Table 5 shows the distribution of dwellings with planning permission in the Housing Trajectory in each area of the District. - 3.7 With regard to Neighbourhood Plan site allocations, there are eight made Plans which contain site allocations.
+- 3.6 With regard to sites with planning permission as at 1st April, 2022 the supply in Bassetlaw Housing Trajectory is currently 5995 dwellings.
+Table 5 shows the distribution of dwellings with planning permission in the Housing Trajectory in each area of the District. - 3.7 With regard to Neighbourhood Plan site allocations, there are twelve made Plans which contain site allocations.
 There are also a number of draft Neighbourhood Plans in progress which are seeking to allocate land for housing.
 The Housing trajectory (Appendix